HMS Circe (1804): Service

 Off the Pearl Rock: Circe's greatest action commenced on 12 December 1808, when under Commander Francis Augustus Collier, Circe was in charge of a squadron that included Stork, Epervier, Morne Fortunee, and Express.
-The vessels joined together to attack the French 16-gun brig Cygne and two schooners off Saint-Pierre, Martinique.
+The vessels joined to attack the French 16-gun brig Cygne and two schooners off Saint-Pierre, Martinique.
 Circe sent in her boats, which the French repelled, causing her 56 casualties, dead, wounded and missing.

 That evening Amaranthe, under the command of Captain Edward Pelham Brenton, joined Circe and Stork.
 The next day fire from Amaranthe compelled the crew of Cygne to abandon her and Amaranthe's boats boarded and destroyed the French vessel.
 For her part Amaranthe lost one man killed and five wounded due to fire from shore batteries.
 One schooner ran ashore and was destroyed.

 Amaranthe's boats, assisted by boats from the schooner Express, boarded the second schooner and set fire to her too.
 This expedition cost Amaranthe her sailing master, Joshua Jones, who was severely wounded.
 The other British vessels that contributed boats also had casualties.
 Including the losses in the earlier fighting before Amaranthe arrived, the British had lost some 12 men killed, 31 wounded, and 26 missing (drowned or prisoners) for little gain.
 Brenton was promoted to Post-captain soon after the battle, with the promotion being back dated to 13 December, the date of the battle.
 In 1847 the Admiralty authorised the award of the NGSM with the clasp "Off the Pearl Rock 13 Decr.
 1808".

 Circe, Nimrod, and Cygnet shared in the proceeds of the American schooner Minerva, forward from Saint Christoper.

 1809: Circe was in company with Wolverine, Pompee, and Captain when Wolverine captured the French brig Josephine on 15 January 1809.
 Then in February Circe was in the squadron that took part in the successful invasion of Martinique.
 In 1847 the Admiralty authorised the NGSM with clasp "Martinique" to all surviving claimants from the campaign.